 The SCT’s objective is to improve Staffin’s economic prospects, stimulate social and cultural activities and improve services, with the Gaelic language an integral part of that.

 The 23 townships of An Taobh Sear are set amidst the Trotternish Ridge.
 At 18 miles from north to south, the Ridge (Am bearradh) is believed to be the longest inland cliff in Britain.
 With outstanding geology and the most important dinosaur discoveries in the British isles, it is no wonder that the Staffin landscape has top-tier heritage designations.

 The SCT represents the district of Staffin as illustrated in this map.
 StaffinBoundaryMap

 The SCT has been actively developing projects on behalf of the community for three decades.
 The organisation, which is served by Staffin residents voluntarily giving up their own time to attend meetings, pursue projects and make the key decisions, was set up after a worrying fall in in the local population.

 SCT has undertaken a range of ambitious projects with expenditure of more than £750,000.
 Projects have mainly focused on historical and environmental themes, recognising the assets of the Staffin area: a strong sense of community identity and a spectacular and unique natural environment which is of great attraction to geologists, naturalists and walkers.

 The SCT is now a company limited by limited guarantee.
 It has a board of nine local people who are currently serving as directors.
-There are also 100 SCT members.
+There are also more than 100 SCT members.
 SCT strives to work closely with other key organisations in the district including the Staffin Community Council, the Staffin Community Hall Association, Columba 1400 and of course local businesses.

 SCT’s biggest project completed, so far, was the original redevelopment of the Staffin Slipway and access road.